Kathi McDonald: Later works

 In 1973, she recorded her debut solo album, Insane Asylum, for Capitol Records.
 The album was co-produced by David Briggs and Pete Sears.
 Sears was also her musical arranger and played keyboards and bass, as well as writing several of the album's songs with McDonald.
 The album featured musicians such as Nils Lofgren, John Cipollina and Neal Schon on guitar, Aynsley Dunbar on drums, Boots Hughston on horns.
 McDonald sang a cover of Willie Dixon's "Insane Asylum" with Sly Stone.
 The album was released in 1974 and reached #156 on the Billboard 200.
 Rufus was McDonald's opening act when she performed at The Whisky in May 1974.

 In 1976, McDonald met blues singer Long John Baldry and they collaborated until his death in 2005.
 She toured with him and they enjoyed success in Australia where their duet "You've Lost That Lovin' Feelin'" reached #2 in 1980.

 Twenty years after her debut, she released her sophomore album, Save Your Breath, in 1994.
 McDonald reunited with Big Brother and the Holding Company in California for a concert on New Year's Eve, 1997.
 Her next album, Above and Beyond, was released in 1999.
 It featured Lee Oskar on harmonica and Brian Auger on keyboards.

 In later years, McDonald contributed to the Seattle Women in Rhythm and Blues project.

 McDonald eventually fronted her own band and continued to perform regionally.
-In February 2009, she performed at the opening gala for the San Francisco Museum of Performance & Design along with Sam Andrew, welcoming in a new exhibition dedicated to the art and music of San Francisco of the 1965-1975 era.
+In February 2009, she performed at the opening gala for the San Francisco Museum of Performance & Design along with Sam Andrew, welcoming in a new exhibition dedicated to the art and music of San Francisco of the 1965–1975 era.

+Death

 McDonald struggled with alcoholism and drug abuse.
 She died at the age of 64 in Seattle, Washington, on October 3, 2012.
-She was survived by a daughter and four grandchildren.
+She was survived by her daughter.

+Influences

+Her musical influences were Gail Harris and Tina Turner.